localhost/NinjaTracker/readme.txt

 3.5 Global settings

-Accessed from the disk menu, these are the hardrestart sustain/release value (default 00) and note init frame waveform (default 08).
+These are accessed from the disk menu and allow setting the sustain/release value used in hardrestart (default 00) as well as the note init frame waveform (default 09).
 They are also saved with each song.

-To get brighter attack to noise, try  init waveform 00 (no testbit).
-If you want one-frame hardrestart like in V2.0, set gatebit in the init waveform, but then you must have full sustain (F) in hardrestart SR value or otherwise there is usually no sound!
+To get brighter attack to noise waveform, try init frame waveform 01 (no testbit).

 3.6 Playback optimizations

-Reading pattern data for a new pattern step is split on 2 frames just before the new step begins.
-During this time, pulsetable execution is skipped if the channel has a running wavetable program.

-Command execution and new note init is performed on the latter of those frames.
+New note data is read from the pattern 3 frames before the note starts.
+On this frame slide, vibrato and pulse are all skipped.

+Track data (only if necessary) is read one frame before note start.
+Pulse will be skipped in that case.

-During that, both pulsetable and wavetable execution are skipped.
+When executing a command without note, both pulse and wavetable execution are skipped for one frame.

-To minimize the effect of optimizations use as long note durations as possible.
+To reduce the effect of optimizations, use as long note durations as possible.